shaimaa-hshalaby/Angular_Guide/03-Templates/README.md

  #### Single-slot content projection

-    the passed html inside the selector tag of the component always ignored unless you added \<ng-content\> inside the component template, angular will compansate the passed html to the place of the ng-content tag
+the passed html inside the selector tag of the component always ignored unless you added \<ng-content\> inside the component template, angular will compansate the passed html to the place of the \<ng-content\> tag

- 1. create component and add \<ng-content\> tag to its template as follows:
+ 1. create component and add \<ng-content\> tag where you want the projection html to appear as follows:

        ```
          @Component({